-- E1 Sydney Water Dry Weather Sewage Overflow Response Report - E1.1 Report Scope - a) The Licensee must provide a single, combined Report ("the Report") on the adequacy of the systems, resources, processes, procedures, practices and training it has in place for its reticulation system as at the date which this condition is included in the Licence to comply with:
+E1 Sydney Water Dry Weather Sewage Overflow Response Report

+E1.1 Report Scope

+a) The Licensee must provide a single, combined Report ("the Report") on the adequacy of the systems, resources, processes, procedures, practices and training it has in place for its reticulation system as at the date which this condition is included in the Licence to comply with:

-- 1. Condition O3.1 of the Sydney Water Environment Protection Licences (EPLs) on responding to sewer overflows; and - 2.
-Part 5.7 of the Protection of Environment Operations Act 1997 ("the Act") regarding the notification of incidents; and - 3.
-Part 5.7A of the Act and Part 3A POEO (General) Regulation regarding requirements for a Pollution Incident Response Management Plan (PIRMP). - b) The Report is to identify any improvements that the Licensee should make so that its response to sewer overflows from its reticulation system complies with the regulatory requirements identified within this condition.
+1. Condition O3.1 of the Sydney Water Environment Protection Licences (EPLs) on responding to sewer overflows; and b) The Report is to identify any improvements that the Licensee should make so that its response to sewer overflows from its reticulation system complies with the regulatory requirements identified within this condition.